howieliang/OpenNFCSense/README.md

-# OpenNFCSense
+# OpenNFCSense API
-Open NFCSense API for the Processing programming environment.
+Open-source API of NFCSense for the Processing programming environment (http://processing.org/).

 by Dr. Rong-Hao Liang (Last update: May 9, 2021)